RalucaDavid/GraphDrawing/README.md

 Press the left mouse button -> select the first node, it turns green, and after the second node from which you want to make an arch

 # Images
-The appearance of the application:
+The appearance of the application

 ![image](https://github.com/RalucaDavid/GraphDrawing/assets/117584603/a2c245b7-7828-42f9-8fd2-081aad063d7f)